Lamia: Adaptations

 John Keats's "Lamia" in his Lamia and Other Poems is a reworking of the tale in Apollonius's biography by Philostratus, described above.
 In Keats's version, the student Lycius replaces Menippus the Lycian.
 For the descriptions and nature of the Lamia, Keats drew from Burton's The Anatomy of Melancholy.
 August Enna wrote an opera called Lamia.

 A Lamia appears in the 1914 story "An Episode of Cathedral History" by M. R. James.

 English composer Dorothy Howell composed a tone poem Lamia which was played repeatedly to great acclaim under its dedicatee Sir Henry Wood at the London Promenade concerts in the 1920s.
 It has been recorded more recently by Rumon Gamba conducting the BBC Philharmonic Orchestra for Chandos Records in a 2019 release of British tone poems.

 The 1982 novel Lamia by Tristan Travis sees the mythological monster relocated to 1970s Chicago, where she takes bloody vengeance on sex offenders while the cops try to figure out the mystery.

-Lamia, also known as Ramia, also appears as a boss in the Nintendo DS action role-playing game Deep Labyrinth.
+Lamia, also known as Ramia, appears as a boss in the Nintendo DS action role-playing game Deep Labyrinth.

-Lamia is the main antagonist in the 2009 horror movie Drag Me to Hell.
-In the film, Lamia is described as "the most feared of all Demons" and having the head and hooves of a goat.
+Lamia is the main antagonist in the 2009 horror film Drag Me to Hell.
+In the film, Lamia is described as "the most feared of all demons" and having the head and hooves of a goat.
 A Romani curse associated with him has Lamia torment the victim for three days before having its minions drag them into Hell to burn in its fires for all eternity.

 A Lamia appears in the BBC series Merlin in series 4.
 Described as having the blood of both woman and serpent, she draws the life out of men through a kiss in her seductress form before turning into a serpent-like creature.
 She is killed by Prince Arthur.